-In 2005, I founded The Artillery, an artist collective that aimed to redefine St. Pete's cultural landscape.
-Under my leadership, we launched "I Love St Pete," an annual art event that celebrated local creative talent.
-The success of this festival caught the attention of a community group that approached me with a proposal to restore a deteriorating local landmark, The St. Petersburg Shuffleboard Club.
-I got to work and created "St. Pete Shuffle," a weekly Friday night event at the courts that featured art, music, and refreshments.
+The success of this festival caught the attention of a community group who approached me with a proposal to restore a deteriorating local landmark, The St. Petersburg Shuffleboard Club.
+I got to work and created "St. Pete Shuffle," a weekly Friday night event that featured art, music, and refreshments.
 Not only did this endeavor restore life to the club, but it also sparked a resurgence of the sport on a national level.

-I returned home to Atlanta in 2016, where I now live with my husband, Dan, of 12 years, and my beloved Boston Terrier, Hank, who just turned 14.
 Today, I continue to push the boundaries of art and design, experimenting with new materials and techniques to create truly innovative pieces.
-My works include various mediums, such as acrylic, enamel, collage, ink, and resin.
+My works range from small format paintings to large format public art installations and murals.
+I use various mediums, such as acrylic, enamel, collage, ink, resin, and upcycled material to bring my ideas to life.

 My art has found its way into private and corporate collections and has been featured in notable spaces, including the Smithsonian Design Museum, RISD Museum, Tampa Museum of Art, and Design Museum Boston.